MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/IWebView2CapturePreviewCompletedHandler.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[Invoke](#invoke) | Called to provide the implementer with the completion status and result of the corresponding asynchronous method call.
+[Invoke](#invoke) | Called to provide the implementer with the completion status of the corresponding asynchronous method call.

+The result is written to the stream provided in the CapturePreview method call.

 ## Members

 #### Invoke

-Called to provide the implementer with the completion status and result of the corresponding asynchronous method call.
+Called to provide the implementer with the completion status of the corresponding asynchronous method call.

 > public HRESULT [Invoke](#invoke)(HRESULT result)